 The PDFNet x64 library is for targeting frameworks 2.0 - 3.5.
-Since your building .net 4 or 4.5, you should use PDFNet for .Net 4.
-If there is some reason to use the .Net 2 assembly, the following article might help. http://stackoverflow.com/questions/3179028/mixed-mode-assembly-in-net-4
+Since your building .NET Framework 4 or 4.5, you should use PDFNet for .NET 4.
+If there is some reason to use the .NET 2 assembly, the following article might help. http://stackoverflow.com/questions/3179028/mixed-mode-assembly-in-net-4

 Get the answers you need: Support